angeladianas/sl_shopify_solution/README.md

 | `product_name` | The product name of the SKUs that have stopped selling |

 # Section 2: Validation and Communication
-Please outline any testing steps you would take or any unit tests you would add.
-We adhere to the philosophy that there is no such thing as “too much testing” and are interest ed in understanding your logical testing thought process to ensure data quality.

-To ensure data quality, we need to create data quality rules on the table:
+To ensure data quality, we can create data quality rules on the table:
 1. consistency check
     - run the new SQL query and load it to a test/dev schema.
     - select the necessary columns from test/dev and production/prod tables.